Willie Nelson Net Worth: $25 Million (approx.)

 |Nеt Wоrth іn 2022:||$25 mіllіоn|

-Willie Hugh Nelson born on April 29, 1933, in Abbott, Texas to Myrle and Ira Nelson.
-His cousin Mildred named him Willie and chose his middle name of Hugh in honor of her younger brother who had passed shortly before Willie was born.
-His parents moved to Texas from Arkansas in 1929 in search of work.
+Willie Nelson born on April 29, 1933, in Abbott, Texas to Myrle and Ira Nelson.
+Willie cousin Mildred named him Willie and chose his middle name of Hugh in honor of her younger brother who had passed shortly before Willie was born.
+Willie parents moved to Texas from Arkansas in 1929 in search of work.
 His father was a mechanic and his grandfather was a blacksmith.

-His mom left the family not long after he was born.
-His father remarried and moved away and then Nelson and his sister Bobbie stayed behind and were raised by their grandparents.
-His grandfather bought him a guitar when he was six and taught him a few chords.
+Willie Nelson mom left the family not long after he was born.
+Willie Nelson father remarried and moved away and then Nelson and his sister Bobbie stayed behind and were raised by their grandparents.
+Willie Nelson grandfather bought him a guitar when he was six and taught him a few chords.

-Willie went to Abbott High School where he was very active in sports.
-He was on the football, basketball, and baseball teams.
+Willie Nelson went to Abbott High School where he was very active in sports.
+Willie was on the football, basketball, and baseball teams.

-Willie also was a member of the Future Farmers of America, which he raised pigs for.
+Willie Nelson was also a member of the Future Farmers of America, which he raised pigs for.
 During high school, he was in the band The Texans, formed by his sister’s husband Bud Fletcher.

 Willie sang and played the guitar in the band.
 The Texans played in honky-tonks and had a Sunday morning radio show.